Superalgos/Superalgos/README.md

 }
 ```

-The number you enter is applied as a percentage of the price of the order and added or substracted from the price depending on the circumstances, always working against you.
+The number you enter is applied as a percentage of the price of the order and added or subtracted from the price depending on the circumstances, always working against you.
 For instance, ```"positionRate": 0.1``` means the position will be set at a price 0.1% higher if you stand on USDT or lower if you stand in BTC.

 The result of slippage in simulations is taken into account by the graphic representation of each trade created by the Simulation Trades layer.